Now showing at the Trafalgar Theatre

 In the early 2000s the venue struck lucky, with a radical transformation that turned the building from a standard 700 seater into two delightfully intimate auditoriums with 380 and 100 seats respectively, designed by the architects Tim Foster and John Muir.

-These days, as Trafalgar Studios 1 and 2, it is a popular venue for intimate, small scale stage productions, and is owned by the Ambassador Theatre Group.
+Until 2020, as Trafalgar Studios 1 and 2, it was a popular venue for intimate, small scale stage productions, and is owned by the Ambassador Theatre Group.

 Past hits at the Trafalgar Studios theatre, in its original form, include Three Sisters, Puppetry of the Penis, Rat Pack Confidential, and Sing-a-Long-a-ABBA.
 Sweeney Todd, Alan Bennett's The Old Country, Jane Eyre and Bent have also been staged there, as has Educating Rita, Confessions of a Dancewhore and State Fair.

-Trafalgar Studios are accessible to wheelchairs.
+The Trafalgar Theatre is accessible to wheelchairs.
 The main entrance is on Whitehall.
-Studio 1 has wheelchair spaces in the front row and Studio 2 offers a wheelchair space in the front row.
 If you can transfer to seating, you’re welcome to do so.
 Guide dogs are welcome in the auditoria, or staff can dog-sit if you prefer.